blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 <cite>Victor Savkin</cite> - [Understanding incremental DOM](https://blog.nrwl.io/understanding-angular-ivy-incremental-dom-and-virtual-dom-243be844bf36)
 {: .small}

-Each component is then compiled into two main instruction sequences:
+Each component is then compiled into *two main instruction sequences*:

 - *view creation:*{: .italic-blue-text } invoked the first time the page is rendered, add the component to the DOM;
 - *change detection:*{: .italic-blue-text } invoked at every state change to update the component into the DOM.